dlodola/public/docs/about.md

 ## The logo

-The logo is a stylized image of a Eurasian Skylard
+The logo is a stylized image of a Eurasian Skylark.
+Bonus points if you can figure out why I chose it.